taotaohe/portfolio-website/content/project/predition_uncertainty/index.md

 ---
-title: Decipher prediction uncertainty from human occipital cortex
+title: Decipher prediction uncertainty in humans
-summary: Using MEG in combination with a generative model-based analysis, we aimed to decode the uncertainty of prediction.
+summary: Using MEG in combination with a generative model-based analysis, we aim to decode the uncertainty of prediction.
 tags:
 - Ongoing
 date: "2022-03-11T00:00:00Z"